Hong Kong May Ban Face Masks By Invoking Colonial-Era Emergency Powers

 Hong Kong's government is expected to take the rare step of invoking emergency powers on Friday so that it can enact a ban on face masks like the ones pro-democracy protesters have worn during months of demonstrations.

-Media reports of the possible action emerged days after police shot a pro-democracy protester in the chest during an altercation, signaling a more strict stance by the authorities and bringing protesters' rage to new heights.
+Media reports of the possible action emerged days after police shot a pro-democracy protester in the chest during an altercation, signaling a new escalation by authorities and bringing protesters' rage to new heights.

 That demonstrator, identified as 18-year-old student Tsang Chi-kin, survived and was taken to the hospital.
-But he now faces criminal charges of rioting and assaulting police officers.
-Video from the scene shows that he swung a metal rod at the officer just before being shot.
+He now faces criminal charges of rioting and assaulting police officers.
+Video from the scene shows that he swung a metal rod at the officer just before being shot Tuesday.

-The shooting brought a new intensity to a day of stark contrasts, coming while China celebrated its National Day anniversary.
-As mass protests took place in Hong Kong, soldiers marched and crowds waved flags in Beijing.
+The shooting and mass protests in Hong Kong stood in stark contrast to celebrations that day in Beijing, as flag-waving crowds turned out to mark 70 years of Communist Party authoritarian rule.

-If Hong Kong's leaders indeed use emergency powers to ban face masks, it would be the first time in half a century that a chief executive has used those measures — which date to 1922, when Hong Kong was under British rule.
+If Hong Kong's leaders indeed use the emergency law to ban face masks, it would be the first time in half a century that a chief executive has used those powers, which date to 1922, when Hong Kong was under British rule.

-"Hong Kong outlets are reporting that the city's cabinet will invoke the colonial-era Emergency Regulations Ordinance," NPR's Emily Feng reports from Beijing.
+"Hong Kong outlets are reporting that the city's Cabinet will invoke the colonial-era Emergency Regulations Ordinance," NPR's Emily Feng reports from Beijing.
 "The law gives embattled Chief Executive Carrie Lam broad powers to head off protests by stifling communication networks or raiding homes without a warrant."

-The emergency law allows the chief executive to take those actions if they see a need to act in the public interest in a time of emergency.
-The law, which did not evidently foresee that a woman would one day head Hong Kong's government, states:
+The law allows the chief executive to wield broader authority if they see a need to act in the public interest during a time of emergency.
+The law, which evidently did not foresee the possibility that a woman might one day lead Hong Kong's government, states:

 "On any occasion which the Chief Executive in Council may consider to be an occasion of emergency or public danger he may make any regulations whatsoever which he may consider desirable in the public interest."

-The law gives Lam sweeping authority to enact new orders and rules, even if they go against existing rights and laws.
+The law gives Lam sweeping authority to enact orders and rules that might even go against existing rights and laws.
 The list of actions the executive can take ranges from "control and suppression of publications, writings, maps, plans, photographs" to "arrest, detention, exclusion and deportation" and the appropriation of property.

-Lam would have the authority to impose severe penalties on anyone who breaks the emergency regulations, ranging up to life in prison — and excluding only the death penalty.
+Lam would have sweeping authority to impose severe penalties on anyone who breaks the emergency regulations, ranging to up to life in prison — and excluding only the death penalty.

-As news of the government's pending move spread, Hong Kong Legislative Council member Dennis Kwok Wing-hang warned that using the emergency measure would undermine the rule of law in Hong Kong — and would not end the call for a stronger democracy.
+As news of the government's possible move spread, Hong Kong Legislative Council member Dennis Kwok Wing-hang warned that using the emergency measure would undermine the rule of law in Hong Kong — and would not end the call for a stronger democracy.

 "They [the government] can use it to enact an anti-mask law now, the next thing is they are going to extend the detention period, and the next is they are going to further curtail the Hong Kong people's rights and freedoms, including canceling District Council elections, all in the name of using the emergency regulation," Kwok said, according to The Standard.
 "And that is our biggest fear."